 - 1. Students have 30 minutes. - 2.
-A lunch meal includes meat, grain, milk, fruit and vegetable options. - 3.
-All learners must select a minimum of 1⁄2 cup of fruits and vegetables with their lunch meal, per USDA nutrition standards.
+A lunch meal includes meat, grain, milk, fruit and vegetable options. - All students must select a minimum of 1⁄2 cup of fruits and vegetables with their lunch meal, per USDA nutrition standards.

 A la Carte